 Ensuring that your rights are upheld is never easy especially when you don’t have experience with the law.
 Relocation is one of the most complex child custody issues and it won’t be in your best interests to go at it alone.

-Our The Woodlands relocation attorneys at Bolton Law have years of experience handling parental relocation cases and they are prepared to help fight for your rights and ensure the best outcome for you and your child.
+Our Woodlands parental relocation lawyers at Bolton Law has years of experience handling parental relocation cases and they are prepared to help fight for your rights and ensure the best outcome for you and your child.
 We offer quality and effective personalized service to all our clients.
 Our reputation precedes us.